Mjz86/C_colon/mcc.md

 2. allocate at least the size of all given symbols and ptr-masks.
 3. merge all sorted arrays of symbols in all the given binaries  into the region while also turning offsets into absolute values and assigning priorities( also sort based on the  priorities as if  the least significant sorting indicator, and because each binary is sorted and its indicator is constant, we can just do O(n) merge with this via a stable sort merge step).( either via  merge step or radix sort based on the appropriate heuristics) and while doing so , for all duplicate regions ( next to each other symbols of equal value)  do the duplication region check function and fail if it fails.
 4. if checks were not successful , then fail.
-5. assign all given libraries loader pointer to the address of global loader.
+5. assign all given libraries loader pointer to the address of global loader, and set dll_priority es appropriately.
 6. do a scan to find  duplicate regions , then for each do the duplicate resolution function.
 7. freeze  the "write only once in initilization" section to readonly
 8. return successfully ( and unlock)